-The only absence that will not count toward the student's overall absences are school-sponsored activities.
+The only absence that will not count toward the student's overall absences are schoolsponsored activities.

 All absences should be verified by parent contact on the day(s) of absence.
-Absences can be verified by calling 918-396-2295.
-Parents can call any time and are encouraged to leave a voicemail if necessary.
-If a parent/guardian does not call within 24 hours of the absence, the absence is considered unexcused.
+Absences can be verified by calling 918-396-5737.
+Parents can call any time and are encouraged to leave a voice mail if necessary.
+If a parent/guardian does not call within 24 hours of the absence, the absence is considered unexcused and discipline, such as after school detention, may be assigned to the student.